In Search of the Most Amazing Thing

-In Search of the Most Amazing Thing is a video game designed by Tom Snyder Productions and published by Spinnaker Software in 1983.
+In Search of the Most Amazing Thing is a video game designed by Tom Snyder Productions.
+It was published by Spinnaker Software in 1983 for the Apple II, Atari 8-bit, Commodore 64, and MS-DOS.
 Although marketed as a children's game, it drew acclaim from players of all ages for its original concept and imaginative game world.

 Plot

 The game begins on a mysterious planet, Porquatz, with the androgynous player, Terry Bailey, exploring his/her subterranean home city by elevator.
 Terry's mysterious uncle, Smoke Bailey, has recently arrived in a strange craft known as the B-Liner, a hybridized all-terrain vehicle and hot-air balloon.
 Finding Smoke napping in his room, and waking him from his reverie with repeated shouts, Terry is tasked by Smoke to embark in the B-Liner on a quest for a lost artifact known only as "The Most Amazing Thing".

 Navigating the world outside the city, known as the Mire, is a considerable challenge.
 Driving the B-Liner over the tar-like surface is easy, but leaves you open to being chased and temporarily paralyzed by Mire Crabs.
 To avoid these, the B-Liner can use its balloon to float above the Mire in unpowered flight, but this requires the player to carefully trim the B-Liner's altitude to take advantage of different wind currents prevailing at different altitudes, as well as monitoring fuel supply and navigating by dead reckoning.